huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 The 0-RTT mechanism MUST NOT be used to send DNS requests that are not "replayable" transactions.
-In this specification, only transactions that have an OPCODE of QUERY or NOTIFY are considered replayable and MAY be sent in 0-RTT data.
+In this specification, only transactions that have an OPCODE of QUERY or NOTIFY are considered replayable and therefore other OPCODES MUST NOT be sent in 0-RTT data.
 See {{the-notify-service}} for a detailed discussion of why NOTIFY is included here.

 Servers MAY support session resumption, and MAY do that with or without supporting